EmmanuelOwusu/EmmanuelOwusu.github.io/_teaching/2014-spring-teaching-1.md

 Heading
 ======
-I was one of the best Teaching Assistants during this period at KNUST.
+I was one of the best teaching assistants during this period at KNUST.